agner/agner/README.md

   is a github user with one or more packages among the users git repositories.
 * **package:** A separate library or program indentified by the index.
-It is a `.agner` repository underneath the index-user, so one example would be `agner/gproc.agner` specifying a package for the `gproc` library undernath the `agner`-user.
+It is an `.agner` repository underneath the index-user, so one example would be `agner/gproc.agner` specifying a package for the `gproc` library undernath the `agner`-user.
 This is a very important feature that allows installing packages not hosted in a central index.